HL7/smp-ig/input/pagecontent/index.md

 * [Formal Specification](specification.html) covers the detailed implementation requirements and conformance expectations
 * [Artifacts](fhirArtifacts.html) introduces and provides links to the FHIR [R4](artifacts.html) profiles, operations and other FHIR artifacts used in this implementation guide
 * [Downloads](downloads.html) allows download of this and other specifications as well as other useful files
-* [Credits](credits.html) identifies the individuals and organizations involved in developing this implementation guide
 * [References](references.html) formal reference to quoted publications

 ### Dependencies